 Congenital heart failure diagnosis and treatment

 We can identify the disease by close analysis of the symptoms.
 Apart from that x-ray and ECG can also be used for the disease diagnosis.
 And for accurate diagnosis echocardiogram is needed.
-An echocardiogram (also know as echo) is a type of ultrasound test.
+An echocardiogram (also known as echo) is a type of ultrasound test.
 It uses a device called transducer for sending high-pitched sound waves.

 The device picks up echoes of the sound waves as they bounce off from different parts of the heart.
 In this way, an echocardiogram can be used for an accurate diagnosis of Congenital heart disease.

 Sometimes congenital heart disease will improve without any treatments.
 Other defects are not much serious that they do not require any treatments.
 Most of the time cyanotic heart diseases are serious and requires surgery or medications depending on the type and severity.